glop102/RSSTorrentAutomator/README.md

 wait_for_ratio            | float  | Waits for the torrent to reach a seeding ratio given as an argument set_label                 | string | Set the label of the torrent to the string given.
-(Label is reflected in ruTorrent) stop_tracking_torrent     |        | Remove this torrent entry from the program, but leave it untouched in rTorrent in whatever state it is in delete_torrent_only       |        | Remove the torrent from rTorrent and also stop tracking the torrent.
+(Label is reflected in ruTorrent) stop_tracking_torrent     |        | Remove this torrent entry from the program, but leave it untouched in rTorrent in whatever state it is in debug_perpetual_wait      |        | Have the torrent stop processing but do not delete any data.
+Useful for handling an error of your processing (eg regex parsing failed) and you want to debug what went wrong. delete_torrent_only       |        | Remove the torrent from rTorrent and also stop tracking the torrent.
 Leaves the files wherever rTorrent downloaded them to delete_torrent_and_files  |        | Removes the torrent from rTorrent, stops tracking the torrent, and queues the remote files to be deleted.
 This is the recomended way to get rid of torrents. download_files            | string | Queue all the files to download from the remote rTorrent location to the local machine.
 The given string is the destination.
 Will be a folder if multiple files, or the filename if only a single file. (uses variable name current_file_download_status)